 Camila Russo (2020)

 Let's meet the author.
 Camila Russo is a financial journalist who spent eight years at Bloomberg News covering markets and crypto across continents.
-Born in Argentina, she saw firsthand how currency controls and financial crises make people hungry for alternatives.
+Born in Argentina, she saw firsthand how currency controls and financial crises make people hungry for alternatives—that's what pulled her into the space.
 After leaving Bloomberg, she wrote this book and founded The Defiant, one of the top independent voices on decentralized finance.
-The Infinite Machine dropped on July 14, 2020.
-It's around 352 pages and quickly became the go-to account of Ethereum's early days.
+The Infinite Machine dropped on July 14, 2020 from Harper Business.
+It's around 352 pages of pure narrative nonfiction, and it quickly became the go-to account of Ethereum's early days.
+Critics and fans call it fast-paced, Michael Lewis-style storytelling—engaging, human, and essential for anyone curious about blockchain's real origins.

 Here's the big picture, completely spoiler-free.
 The book opens in the early 2010s with a brilliant, introverted 19-year-old named Vitalik Buterin falling down the Bitcoin rabbit hole.
 He loves the idea of trustless digital money but sees its limits—it can only do one thing.
-Vitalik dreams bigger: a blockchain that's like a global, unstoppable computer.
+Vitalik dreams bigger: a blockchain that's like a global, unstoppable computer, one that could run any program anyone could dream up.

 From there, Russo takes us through the chaotic, exhilarating journey of how that vision became reality.
 You meet the ragtag army of cypherpunks, hackers, programmers, and idealists from all over the world who dropped everything to join him.
-They write a white paper, debate in Miami mansions and Swiss hacker houses, navigate legal minefields, and pull off one of the first massive crowdsales in crypto history.
+They write a white paper, debate in Miami mansions and Swiss hacker houses, navigate legal minefields, pull off one of the first massive crowdsales in crypto history, and build Ethereum as a programmable platform for smart contracts and decentralized apps.

 The story follows the team through intense coding sessions, founder drama, technical breakthroughs, and the wild market swings of the mid-2010s as Ethereum grows from an idea into a billion-dollar ecosystem that powers everything from new kinds of finance to digital collectibles.
 It's the human story behind what many now call "the world's computer."

 So what are the core ideas you'll walk away with?
 Here are the five biggest.
-First, the revolutionary power of a Turing-complete blockchain—Ethereum isn't just money; it's an infinite machine that lets anyone build unstoppable applications.
+First, the revolutionary power of a Turing-complete blockchain—Ethereum isn't just money; it's an infinite machine that lets anyone build unstoppable applications without asking permission from banks or governments.
 Second, the sheer force of open-source collaboration: a global community achieved what no single company could.

-Third, smart contracts that automate agreements and cut out middlemen, opening the door to decentralized finance and governance.
+Third, smart contracts that automate agreements and cut out middlemen, opening the door to decentralized finance, governance, and more.
 Fourth, the constant tension between utopian decentralization and very human realities—greed, ego, hacks, and speculation—that Russo captures honestly.

 Drop a comment: are you team Ethereum?
 Hit like if this got you excited, subscribe for more, and I'll see you in the next review.
 Go build something unstoppable!